Butterfly Valley Near Olu Deniz

-The Butterfly Valley Fethiye is a stunning gorge, where time appears to have stood still for thousands of years.
-You’ll see the scooped-out valley lined with lilac Chaste trees, ridged with rocks, and fed by a glittering, 350-metre-high waterfall.
-Protected by the Turkish government, the area has remained untroubled by human development and is a truly tranquil place to visit.
+The Butterfly Valley in Turkey is a spectacular landscape where time seems to have stood still for thousands of years.
+You can see the scooped-out valley lined with lilac chaste trees, ridged with rocks, and fed by a glittering, 350-metre-high waterfall that tumbles down to the bottom of the gorge.
+Protected by the Turkish government, the area has remained untouched by human development and is a truly tranquil place to visit.

-If you’re visiting the Butterfly Valley Fethiye in June, you could be lucky enough to see clouds of beautiful butterflies that have given the valley its name.
-It’s estimated that there are over 100 species of butterfly that call the valley their home, one of which is the native Jersey Tiger, which lives up to its name with black, orange, and white stripes.
-June is the month where the young imagoes hatch and begin mating, ready to start the life cycle all over again.
-The Chaste trees are at their most perfumed at this time of year, making the whole experience an absolute delight for all the senses.
+If you’re visiting the Butterfly Valley in Turkey during June, you could be lucky enough to see the huge clouds of beautiful butterflies that have given the valley its name.
+It’s estimated that there are over 100 species of butterfly in the valley, creating a magical wonderland that’s full of colour.
+One of the species that lives here is the native Jersey Tiger, which has black, orange, and white stripes.
+June is the month where the young hatch and begin mating, ready to start the life cycle all over again.
+The chaste trees are at their most perfumed at this time of year, making the whole experience an absolute delight for the senses.

 As the sun goes down

-However, there’s more to Butterfly Valley Fethiye than what’s on land.
-The blue, crystal-clear waters offer excellent conditions for scuba-divers, who want to explore the coastal wrecks and follow shoals of shimmering fish.
-If you’ve hired a boat for the day, you can watch the sun go down from the stunning beach, lit by the flickering flames of a bonfire.
+There’s even more to the Butterfly Valley in Turkey than pretty bugs and lush, green plants.
+The blue, crystal-clear waters provide the perfect conditions for scuba divers and if you’re up for it, this is your chance to explore the coastal wrecks and follow shoals of shimmering fish.
+You can also hire a boat for the day and watch the sun go down from the stunning beach, lit by the flickering flames of a bonfire.